iamm3chanic/ArchLinux-install/README.md

 For your comfort:
 - partition of disk in your way in cfdisk (master, version1, version3 branch)
 - partition of disk in my way(version2 branch)     //temporary improving bugs...
+- version without LVM for those who are unsure of themselves (version1) :)
 - encryption AFTER logical volume creation and mounting (version 3)
 - encryption BEFORE creating a logical volume and mounting (dev)
 - UEFI and Legacy support